SlybootsStudio/iqrpg.guide/faq.md

 ### How to decide whether to upgrade equipment type or level?

 - If the component cost is slightly higher than the gold cost, upgrade type.
 Otherwise upgrade level.
+- Basically, weapon 10 levels above armor, and for types just whatever to keep the costs equal-ish

+### What is armor cap?

+You can only reduce incoming damage to 20%.
+After that, nothing happens no matter how much more defense/armor you stack.

+Armor cap exists because otherwise you'd just go all in on armor and go fight big mobs and be immortal.

+You know you've hit armor cap when you upgrade armor and damage you take doesn't seemingly change.
+(RNG still exists)

 ### Should I "chop the spirit tree"? "quarry the sinkhole"? "mine the meteorite?”